 I could not get google translate to work with the menu where I chose to eat tonight so the staff member suggested two dishes and I understood rice and soup so said ok and hoped for the best.
 I need not have worried as I got a nice fried rice and a mussel type of soup with tangy vegetables inside and was totally satisfied with the meal.

-I had the niggling thought that my route tomorrow was not going to be rideable but brushed that aside to call and end to this wonderful day.
-Todays route.
-Day three riding and it had warmed up considerably to previous days to already being 21 at breakfast and forecast was saying 28 which sounded nice to me who prefers heat to cold.
+Day three it has warmed up considerably to previous days to already being 21 at breakfast and forecast was saying 28 which sounded nice.
 I was riding south along a route called Coffee Road.
-Again by chance it seems I have chosen a superb motorcycling road and I find quite a few other riders on this route enjoying the never ended curves on a road servicing coffee farms which reminded me of country roads back home in Northern NSW Australia.
-I had no idea Taiwan grew so much coffee.
+Again by chance it seems I have chosen a nice motorcycling road and I find quite a few other riders on this route enjoying the never ended curves servicing coffee farms.

-Well my hotel is booked for tonight over the range on the east coast and to get there going south is a 300km detour.
-Time out needed.
-I found a roadside rest area and ate my packed lunch a little early and had a think about it.
-If I went straight back to Sun Moon Lake avoiding the mountainous route through the national park it is only 190km which is very achievable so I decide to do that knowing there is fantastic riding roads to enjoy the next 100km Vs the southern detour that looked to be more urban and flat roads.
-With hindsight I could also have gone south on the longer detour then simply stopped a similar distance, about 200km that night then ridden the other additional 100km the following day.
-That would have allowed me to view the coast but this variation escaped me at the time.
+My hotel is booked for tonight over the range on the east coast and to get there going south is a 300km detour, not possible.
+If I go straight back to Sun Moon Lake avoiding the mountainous route through the national park it is 190km which I think is achievable so I set off.
+(With hindsight I could have gone south then simply stopped a similar distance or when I saw a hotel and then next day made up the extra, but this escaped me at the time)

 I really enjoyed the ride back.
-Knowing the road ahead to some degree and with a need to pick up my pace if I was going to make it to the hotel at a reasonable hour I pushed the little Sym a bit more and got confident to corner it at higher lean angles at a more spirited pace.
-It turned into the most fun part of the entire ride.
-Then on a couple of straights I thought I’d see what it could do and got it up to 95kph (GPS checked) which is impressive on a scooter.
-I expected my fuel economy was going to disappear yet it barely altered from when I had been taking it slow.
-You can ride all day for just a few dollars fuel.
+Knowing the road ahead to some degree let me pick up my pace.
+On a couple of straights I thought I’d see what it could do and got it up to.
+95kph (GPS checked) which is impressive on a scooter.
 Back on the coffee road I met up with a bunch of guys on a group ride when we all were stopped at road works.
 After this I tagged on to their group and enjoyed riding together.
 It was a nice experience on fun roads.
-Time for todays iced coffee rest break at another 7/11.
+Time for a ice coffee rest break at a 7/11.

 Todays revised route.

-Below, dreaming of being on a bigger bike today with my back quite sore from the ride position of the Sym.
-Well this ride answered one thing for me which is I will never be comfortable on a motorcycle with feet forward seating.
-I had considered a Yamaha T-Max 530 as a replacement for my FJR.
-It is in many ways what I am looking for, smaller yet still with good shielding from cold wind, electronic cruise control on the new models and fully adjustable screen, in fact it appears a comfortable package for touring but I could not ride it far based on my experience with this feet forward moto.
+Dreaming of being on a bigger bike today with my back quite sore from the ride position of the Sym.
+I had considered a Yamaha T-Max 530 as a possible touring bike in Japan, smaller yet still with good shielding from cold wind, electronic cruise and electric screen same as my big bike but based on my experience here the ride position will not suit me.

-The showers forecast had not eventuated and just a few drops of rain as I walked back to my hotel.
-Nice.
-My other concern had been getting a puncture.
-In other countries like Philippines and Indonesia you would never be far away from a vulcaniser if needing a repair but here there were no roadside tyre repair shops nor did I even see compressed air available at the CPC gas stations.
 Prior to leaving Japan I picked up a mini puncture repair can and put it in my checked luggage to see if it passed ok through x-ray.
-It is about the size of small deodorant spray can (think Lynx/Axe brand size) so much smaller than usual and thus I thought it would pass ok which proved correct.
-Above with a credit card size comparison.
-Having this with me removed the worry of being stranded with a puncture on this trip and will be a regular on my trips from now.
+It is about the size of small deodorant spray can (think Lynx/Axe brand size).
+Having this with me removed some of the worry of being stranded with a puncture on this trip and will be a regular on my trips from now.